larsks/blog.oddbit.com-posts/2016-02-07-systemd-nspawn-for-fun-and-well-mostly-f.md

 you wouldn't be far wrong, either.
-It can be used to spawn containers on your host, and has a variety of options for configuring the containerized environment through the use of private networking, bind mounts, capability controls, nad a variety of other facilities that give you flexible container management.
+It can be used to spawn containers on your host, and has a variety of options for configuring the containerized environment through the use of private networking, bind mounts, capability controls, and a variety of other facilities that give you flexible container management.

 [archquote]: https://wiki.archlinux.org/index.php/Systemd-nspawn